Vandenberg Space Launch Complex 6: Space Shuttle (1972–1989)

+The Orbiter Transport System was sent to KSC where it was used to move orbiters between the Orbiter Processing Facility and the Vehicle Assembly Building.
+The vehicle was purchased by SpaceX in 2014 for $37,075.

+Titan IV (1990–1991)

-Six months later on July 6, 1990, Lockheed Space Operations Company (LSOC) was awarded an Air Force ground system contract to modify SLC-6 into a Titan IV/Centaur launch complex—essentially an uprated facility from the original MOL program that would have launched a Titan III vehicle.
-Site work was scheduled to begin in late-FY 1992, and lead to an initial launch capability sometime in FY1996.
+On 6 July 1990, Lockheed Space Operations Company (LSOC) was awarded an Air Force ground system contract to modify SLC-6 into a Titan IV/Centaur launch complex—essentially an uprated facility from the original MOL program that would have launched a Titan III vehicle.
+Site work was scheduled to begin in late-FY 1992 with a planned initial launch capability sometime in FY1996.

-However, on March 22, 1991, HQ USAF reversed itself again by announcing the termination of the Titan IV/Centaur program at SLC-6.
+However, on 22 March 1991, HQ USAF reversed itself again by announcing the termination of the Titan IV/Centaur program at SLC-6.
 The reasons given for the project being canceled was due to "insufficient Titan IV launch requirements from the West Coast to support the construction of a new launch pad."
 The contract with LSOC was closed out several months later.

-Reactivation

-Since the shutdown of SLC-6 for the shuttle program, the U.S. Air Force reverted to flying military polar orbit satellites using the Titan 34D and later Titan IV rockets.
+Instead, USAF continued flying military polar orbit satellites using the Titan 34D and later Titan IV rockets from SLC-4E at Vandenberg.

-Nevertheless, the utilization of SLC-6 was far from over.
+Athena (1994–1999)

+Four Athena missions flew from SLC-6, from 1995 to 1999.
 In the early 1990s, Lockheed Missiles and Space Company began studies on the prospect of a new family of small launch vehicles for commercial and other users.
 Lockheed eventually approved the development of the Lockheed Launch Vehicle (LLV) program in January 1993.
-After the merger of Lockheed with Martin Marietta, the renamed Lockheed Martin Launch Vehicle (LMLV) eventually would take on the moniker of Athena.
+After the merger of Lockheed with Martin Marietta, it was renamed Athena.

 After another contract was issued in 1994 by the Air Force, modification work began on the existing SLC-6 shuttle launch mount for a small "milkstool" platform to be located over one of the two exhaust ducts originally intended for one of the large solid rocket boosters.
-The first operational launch from SLC-6 occurred on August 15, 1995, involving the Lockheed-Martin Launch Vehicle I (LMLV-1).
+The first operational launch from SLC-6 occurred on 15 August 1995, involving the Lockheed-Martin Launch Vehicle I (LMLV-1).
 Unfortunately, LMLV-1 was terminated in mid-flight after uncontrolled oscillations of the rocket were detected.
 This resulted in the loss of the vehicle and the payload.
 The cause of the mishap was later determined to be a guidance system failure coupled with overheating of the booster's first stage steering mechanism.
 The payload on board was GEMstar 1, a small communications satellite manufactured by CTA, Inc. for the Volunteers in Technical Assistance (VITA), a non-profit organization.

-After some hardware redesign and testing, a newly rechristened Athena I successfully launched NASA's Lewis satellite into orbit from SLC-6 on August 22, 1997.
+After some hardware redesign and testing, a newly rechristened Athena I successfully launched NASA's Lewis satellite into orbit from SLC-6 on 22 August 1997.
 Part of NASA's Small Spacecraft Technology Initiative (SSTI) and "Mission to Planet Earth" program.

-Another launch, on September 24, 1999, was successful as an Ikonos satellite operated by Space Imaging (later acquired by ORBIMAGE to form GeoEye) was successfully placed into a polar orbit using an Athena 2 booster.
+Another launch, on 24 September 1999, was successful as an Ikonos satellite operated by Space Imaging (later acquired by ORBIMAGE to form GeoEye) was successfully placed into a polar orbit using an Athena 2 booster.